ravendb/bootcamp/src/unit1/lesson5/README.md

 It will:

-* Find a document with the key: `products/1-A`
+* Find a document with the id: `products/1-A`
 * Read its `Category` property value
-* Find a document with that key
+* Find a document with that id
 * Send both documents back to the client

 When the `session.Load<Category>(p.Category);` is executed, the document is in the